mohamadkhazaee/react-native-gif-app/README.md

 ## Tech Stack

-- React Native: Used for cross-platform mobile app development.
+- Expo CLI: Chosen for cross-platform mobile app development, especially due to time limitations and its easier initial setup compared to React Native CLI.
 - React Navigation: Handles app navigation and screen transitions.
 - Axios: Used for handling HTTP requests to fetch data from the GIPHY API.
 - react-native-dotenv: Saves environment variables like BASE_URL and API_KEY securely.